Why don’t F1 cars have clutch pedal? But they do have a clutch!

 Since its invention in the early 19th century, the clutch has been a key component of all motor vehicles.
 But do race cars like those in Formula One (F1) still need them?

-The answer is yes, but they are different from the ones you would find in your manual cars.
+They are different from the ones you would find in your manual cars.
 Nowadays, F1 cars have only 2 pedals: one for the accelerator and one for the brake.
 The “clutch pedal” was changed into a “clutch paddle” attached to the steering wheel.

 Let’s see how and why they are different.